Apollo 11 – you know, the space rocket that went to the moon in 1969 – had a little computer on it called the Apollo Guidance Computer.

 At the risk of sounding like your grandpa: well begun is half done.
 That’s still true, even in the digital age.

-When sending presentations digitally, starting with a brief summary of how you got their contact, or of your phone call with them yesterday, will serve to position them ready to digest your beautiful slides.
+When sending presentations digitally, starting with a brief summary of how you got their contact, or of your phone call with them yesterday, will serve to position them ready to digest your beautiful slides and content.

 If you’re meeting in person, a lot of that anchoring has already happened through setting the meeting and your initial introductions.
-However, it’s still all too easy to get caught up in your own flow, hammering through slides without thinking about what direction the prospect might want to take.
+However, it’s still all too easy to get caught up in your own flow, hammering through the many slides in your sales presentation without thinking about what direction the prospect might want to take.

 It sounds basic, but a handful of well-chosen words for a clear beginning makes a tangible difference to receptiveness.